Evolutionary instability of selfish learning in repeated games: Related literature

-That being said, in the same way that the idea of social preferences in behavioral economics has been around for decades, considering the opponent's score in multi-agent optimization is not new.
+With that being said, in the same way that the idea of social preferences in behavioral economics has been around for decades, considering the opponent's score in multi-agent optimization is not new.
 A simple example is a learning rule called ``cooperative reward shaping'' \citep{ivanov:AAMAS:2021}, which blends selfish objectives with a desire to increase efficiency.
-Considering simple convex combinations of the players' payoffs has also proven effective in coordination games such as the stag hunt \citep{peysakhovich:AAMAS:2018}.
-A clever and slightly different approach is to incorporate the opponent's learning process directly into one's own (``learning with opponent-learning awareness'' \citep{foerster2018learning}), provided this information is available.
-In fact, one could almost guess that other-regarding preferences do (and will) play an important role in algorithms based on the fact that humans, a species subject to evolutionary pressures, face similar challenges to those encountered in multi-agent learning and are documented to have social preferences.
+Simple convex combinations of the players' payoffs has also proven effective in coordination games such as the stag hunt \citep{peysakhovich:AAMAS:2018}.
+Inequity aversion, based on the model of \citet{fehr:QJE:1999}, has been shown to promote cooperation in temporally-extended social dilemmas \citep{hughes:NEURIPS:2018}.
+A slightly different approach is to incorporate the opponent's learning process directly into one's own (``learning with opponent-learning awareness'' \citep{foerster2018learning}), provided this information is available.
+In fact, one could readily conjecture that other-regarding preferences do (and will) play an important role in algorithms based on the fact that humans, a species subject to evolutionary pressures, face similar challenges to those encountered in multi-agent learning and are documented to have social preferences.

 The authors of Ref.~\citen{shoham:AI:2007} describe five agendas in the field of multi-agent learning: computational, descriptive, normative, prescriptive (cooperative), and prescriptive (non-cooperative).
 Our work would be best described as descriptive and prescriptive (non-cooperative).
 It is descriptive, at least partially, in that the learning rules we consider are inspired by behavioral experiments, in which humans are known to care about (and even balance) fairness and efficiency.
 In that respect, we are concerned with whether such behaviors can drive selfishness out of a population due their abilities to shape the incentives of a selfish learner.
 Our work is prescriptive, in the non-cooperative sense, because it addresses the question of how a learner can/ought to behave in order to overcome the drawbacks of selfish learning (since selfish learning is inefficient in non-cooperative games).